Some people give something more valuable than money. They give their time.

-Mentors meet with the children twice monthly, helping them to build self-esteem, make healthy choices, develop coping strategies for problems and achieve academically and through activities such as sports or volunteering.
+Mentors meet with the children twice a month.
+They help build self-esteem, make healthy choices, develop coping strategies for problems and achieve academically through activities such as sports or volunteering.

 The Mentoring Program establishes a support system for children while enriching their educational experience.
-The program serves four mentor groups at William Pinderhughes Elementary/Middle School – mentoring 35-40 children every year.
+The program serves four mentor groups at Sandtown-Winchester Achievement Academy (formerly William Pinderhughes Elementary-Middle School) – mentoring 35-40 children every year.

-The program runs during the school year from October through June.
+The program runs during the school year from October to June.
 Mentors meet with the children twice a month.
-In addition to workshops and one-on-one sessions, the program provides three organized field trips: a college trip, a cultural/educational trip and an outdoor trip each year.
+In addition to workshops and one-on-one sessions, the program provides three organized field trips each year: a college trip, a cultural/educational trip and an outdoor trip.